 Consultants ultimately act as advisors, where they input into decision-making but are not responsible for making final decisions or acting on those decisions.
 It’s understandable that some consultants leave the profession when they get the itch to “do stuff” rather than simply “advise stuff”.

-You’re in a high pressure environment
+You’re in a high-pressure environment

 A number of factors unique to consulting can make the day-to-day feel very high-pressured.
 The problem you’ve been asked to solve by the client is likely to be of high importance with a short timeline.
 The bar is set very high in top consultancies, which means you’re given feedback on your work at regular intervals and a high level of excellence is always expected.
 The up-or-out review process also increases the pressure on consultants to perform well, even when the project is over-scoped, the data is unreliable, or the client keeps changing their minds.
+It also doesn’t help that consulting projects require work with different clients, requiring you to establish credibility and trust constantly, which introduces additional pressure unlike at a typical job.